XiaoLinZzz/VR1Family-Charity-Aid-Services/readme.md

 ## Try our application
 Our application is deployed on Heroku.
 You can try it out [here](https://spmproject.herokuapp.com/).
+(Due to there is a charge for using Heroku, our demo will expire in June 2023.)

 ## Installation